ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 To upgrade, just add or change the version value in your configuration.
 There is also an optional bool flag, `version_upgrade_skip_backup`, that you can set to skip backup.

-version - (Optional, String) The version of the database to be provisioned or upgraded to.
-If omitted, the database is created with the latest supported major and minor version.
-This field can be updated to perform an in-place upgrade without forcing the creation of a new resource.
 The database will be put into READ-ONLY mode during upgrade.
 It is highly recommended to test before upgrading.
 To learn more, refer to the version upgrade documentation.

 Upgrading may require more time than the default timeout.
 A longer timeout value can be set with using the timeouts attribute.
 {: .note}

-version_upgrade_skip_backup - (Optional, Boolean) Whether to skip taking a backup before upgrading the database version.
-This is only applicable to databases that do not support point-in-time restore (PITR).
-To learn more, refer to the version upgrade documentation.

 Skipping a backup is not recommended.
 Skipping a backup before a version upgrade is dangerous and may result in data loss if the upgrade fails at any stage — there will be no immediate backup to restore from.
 {: .attention}